sahil-5252/arbitrary-arithmetic/README.md

-# arbitrary-arithmetic
-An arbitrary precision arithmetic calculator in Java that performs basic arithmetic operations on integers and floating point numbers, accounting for sizes large than BigInteger
+# Arbitrary Precision Arithmetic Library in Java

+This project implements a arbitrary-precision integer (`AInteger`) and floating-point (`AFloat`) arithmetic operations in Java.
+It is capable of handling extremely large numbers without losing accuracy, using digit-by-digit operations on integer arrays.
+The tool provides a command-line interface (`MyInfArith`) for performing operations like addition, subtraction, multiplication, and comparison.

+---

+## 📁 Project Structure